lixiaocong/lxcCMS/README.md

 The system consists of 3 parts:
 + Blog
-    - Register an account
-    - Connect to QQ ans login with QQ
+    - Register an account, connect to QQ and login with QQ
-    - Post, update and delete blog
+    - Write blogs and make comments
-    - Comment on blog
 + Admin
-    - Manage user, blog, comments
+    - Manage users, blogs and comments by admin
-    - Upload download task and download file to your server
+    - Upload BT torrents or Http links to download files to your server
+    - Manage files downloaded to the server
 + WeChat
     - Users can get latest blog on their WeChat

-The project is based on Spring including:
-- Spring Framework
-- Spring Security
-- Spring Social
-- Spring Data
-- Spring Boot
-- Spring MVC

 ## Getting Started